 This comprehensive guide explains the relationship with partner visa UK requirements for 2026, including how to prove a genuine and subsisting relationship to the Home Office.
-Whether you're married, in a civil partnership, or applying as an unmarried partner in a durable relationship, understanding what evidence satisfies the relationship proof requirements is crucial for a successful application.
+Whether you are married, in a civil partnership, or applying as an unmarried partner in a durable relationship, understanding what evidence satisfies the relationship proof requirements is crucial for a successful application.
 This guide covers the specific criteria under Appendix: Relationship with Partner of the Immigration Rules.

 UK Partner Relationship Visa Guidance 2026